 Montreal on the St. Lawrence River

-Actually, Montreal is not connected to the sea.
-After all, the Atlantic Ocean lies 1600 kilometers away from the metropolis in Quebec.
-Nevertheless, one gets a different impression quickly when strolling along the waterfront of Montreal.
-The quays teem with boats, yachts, excursion boats and even cruise liners.
-Sure, the city is located on an island, which is already a reason for the numerous boats.
-Yachts and excursion boats can also head for nearby destinations on the St. Lawrence River.
-But cruise ships and big container ships?
-This brings the sea clearly closer.
-And that has a good reason.
-Today they can easily get over the St. Lawrence River here.
+Actually, Montreal St. Lawrence River is not associated with the sea.
+After all, the Atlantic Ocean is 1600 kilometers from the metropolis in Quebec.
+Nevertheless, you quickly get a different impression when you stroll along the waterfront of Montreal.
+The quays are teeming with boats, yachts, pleasure boats and even cruise ships.
+Sure, the city is on an island, which is one reason for the numerous boats.
+Yachts and excursion boats can also head for nearby destinations on the Sankt Lorenz Strom.
+But cruise ships and large container ships?
+This clearly brings the sea closer.
+And with good reason.
+Today they can easily get here via the St. Lorenz river.

 Maritime Montreal - is that right?